Senior Sustainability and ESG Analyst

 2The MSCI World Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
 The MSCI World Index consists of the following 23 developed market country indices: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
 Performance for the MSCI World Index is shown “net”, which includes dividend reinvestments after deduction of foreign withholding tax.
 One cannot invest directly in an index.

 The investment techniques and decisions of the investment adviser, including the investment adviser’s assessment of a company’s ESG (Environmental, Social and Governance) profile when selecting investments or company engagements, may not produce the desired results relative to other investment products that do not consider ESG factors or come to different conclusions regarding such factors.

 The views expressed are as of the date given, may change as market or other conditions change and may differ from views expressed by other Impax Asset Management (Impax) associates.
 Actual investments or investment decisions made by Impax, may not necessarily reflect the views expressed.
 This information is not intended to provide investment advice and does not take into consideration individual investor circumstances.
 Investment decisions should always be made based on an investor’s specific financial needs, objectives, goals, time horizon and risk tolerance.
 Past performance does not guarantee future results, and no forecast should be considered a guarantee either.
 Since economic and market conditions change frequently, there can be no assurance that the trends described here will continue or that any forecasts are accurate.

-Kelly Coyne is a registered representative of ALPS Distributors, Inc.
+Kelly Baldoni is a registered representative of Foreside Financial Services, LLC.